shahzad52/starting-with-python/README.md

 ## Binary Search
 Binary search is an efficient algorithm for finding an item from a sorted list of items.
 It works by repeatedly dividing the search interval in half.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, feel free to create an issue or submit a pull request.
- ---